heathen00/wfparser3/wfparser3/README.md

      already, but forget where!
    * What should happen if you try and create a localizer bundle/type/field that is not unique?
 Error?
 Return reference to already existing type?
+   * Maybe remove the ability to get the component from the UID: getComponent().

 ## Rough Notes